pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ## App Code Structure Conventions

-This section covers the conventions for structuring the app code so that we can deploy it to an Elm-fullstack process.
+This section covers the conventions for structuring the app code so that we can deploy it to an Elm Fullstack process.
 The [example apps](https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps) follow these conventions, but not every example app uses all available options, so the listing below is a more concise reference.

 ### `Backend.Main` Elm Module